-This Offer is based on the reported financial information you submitted at the time you applied for aid.
+This award is based on the reported financial information you submitted at the time you applied for aid.
 The student estimated expenses used in the budget are based on data from the Bureau of Labor Statistics, criteria from the California Student Aid Commission and cost estimates from the San Diego area.
-It is your responsibility to inform the Financial Aid Office if the status, as reported by you, changes

 B. You Must Inform the Financial Aid Office If:

-- Changes in your unit load: If you do not enroll for the number of units indicated on this Office of Financial Assistance, you may not be permitted to complete your registration and/or your aid offered may be reduced or cancelled.
-You must take at least six (6) units in order to receive aid for living expenses.
+- Changes in your unit load: If you do not enroll for the number of units indicated on this financial aid award, you may not be permitted to complete your registration and/or your aid offered may be reduced or canceled.
+You must take at least six (6) units in order to receive federal student aid.

-- Change of martial status and/or financial circumstances: If your financial information or status changes since you filed your application, a revision to your award may be necessary.
+- Change of marital status and/or financial circumstances: If your financial information or status changes since you filed FAFSA, a revision to your award may be necessary.

-- Leave of absence or withdrawal: If you withdraw or take a leave of absence before the end of a semester, your award will be adjusted in accordance with the University of San Diego’s and the federal government’s refund policies.
+- Leave of absence or withdrawal: If you withdraw or take a leave of absence before the end of a semester, your award will be adjusted in accordance with the refund policies of the federal government and the University of San Diego.

-- Increase in resources: If you receive additional resources, including outside scholarships of $100 or more, your financial aid eligibility may be adjusted in accordance with federal and/or state regulations.
+- Increase in resources: If you receive additional resources, including outside scholarships of $100 or more, your financial aid eligibility may be adjusted in accordance with federal regulations.

 - Declination of offer: If you wish to decline a particular aid type offered on this award and prefer that eligibility be transferred to another program, you must submit a written request.